introcompsys/spring2023/activities/explore.md

 ## How do I propose?

+Create an issue on your kwl repo, label it explore, and "assign" @brownsarahm.

+In your issue, describe the question you want to answer or topic to explore and the format you want to use.

 If you propose something too big, you might be advised to consider a build badge instead.
 If you propose something too small, you will get ideas as options for how to expand it and you pick which ones.

 ## Where to put the work?